msk-mind/docker/qupath/README.md

 `stardist_example.groovy` --> This script will run the StarDist cellular segmentation algorithm based on the given parameters in the file.
 This will result in cellular objects being created, as well as a dictionary of per-cell features.
 This script will also show how these cell objects can be exported into two different formats --  geojson  and tsv.
 Exporting in geojson will export each cell's vertices outlining the cell segmentation, but this also means this file can be quite large.
 On the other hand, TSV does not retain the polygon cellular outlines, but is much more compact.

 `detection_first_run_hne_stardist_segmentation.groovy` --> This is a more advanced script that combines multiple aspects of QuPath.
-It runs StarDist segmentations, as well as a cellular claassifier which is able to classify these cellular objects into various classes (in this case lymphocyte vs other cell phenotypes).
+It runs StarDist segmentations, as well as a cellular classifier which is able to classify these cellular objects into various classes (in this case lymphocyte vs other cell phenotypes).
 In addition, this script also performs whole-slide pixel classification using a basic model.
 The unique part about this script is that upon export, the cellular objects will contain a class (lymphocyte vs other) as well as a parent class (the regional annotation label that the cell objet is in based on the results of the pixel classifier)

 # Section 1: Building and Running Image with Singularity
 This image has been prebuild on Dockerhub to run via singularity.